Red Norvo

 Later Bands and Combo Work

 In early 1940, Norvo tried again, forming a new ten-piece band with Linda Keene as vocalist.
 The group received little publicity, but Norvo kept plugging along until January 1941, when he lost half his men to the draft and had to disband.
 He then put together a small mixed race combo to play at Cafe Society in New York while he worked to reorganize his band, which he finally did in early March, with Keene returning.
-She stay only briefly, leaving in April, and Norvo decided not to hire a new girl vocalist.
+She stayed only briefly, leaving in April, and Norvo decided not to hire a new girl vocalist.
 The band folded at some point in May or thereafter, and Norvo worked with another small group before attempting to put together a new orchestra.

 Announced in August, Norvo’s newest orchestra planned to featured Bailey once again as vocalist, though it was Keene who sang with the band at its debut in New Haven, Connecticut, in November.
 Keene appeared with the orchestra only for its first date however.
 Kay Allen replaced her.
 Musician and arranger Fran Snyder was male vocalist.
 The band, Norvo’s largest at fifteen men, received enthusiastic reviews and featured unusual instrumentation, such as oboe, flute, and English horn.
 Bailey recorded with the orchestra on Columbia in early 1942.
 By summer, though, Norvo had disbanded, unable to keep quality musicians due to the draft.
 He formed a septet but eventually gave that up as well for the same reason, and he went back to being just a sideman again, switching to the vibraharp and joining first Benny Goodman’s band, where he also played as part of Goodman’s small combo, and then Woody Herman, where he helped form Herman’s small group, the Woodchoppers.